harryjoy/tsty/README.md

   - Used mongoose-decorator code to build custom decorators for DB Modules for default MongoDB.

 ### Next steps
-Integrate Messaging Queues and make it work like micor-services and able to deploy modules separately and on different spaces.
+Integrate Messaging Queues and make it work like micro-services and able to deploy modules separately and on different spaces.

 ------